Action #1291

 Looks all pretty reasonable.
 Only the position angle has a zero error (not cleat why).
 But I need to look into the numerical gradient computation anyhow to see why so many iterations are needed for fitting (which is one of the reasons why this is so time consuming).
 To do this I should write a script to show a likelihood profile for spatial parameters.
 This may help to understand whether there is numerical noise, and how the numerical gradient computation can be improved.

-#22 Updated by Knödlseder Jürgen almost 10 years ago
+#22 Updated by Knödlseder Jürgen over 10 years ago

 I now looked into the log-likelihood profile of spatial model parameters, starting with the Crab point source fit.
 I used the script test_likelihood_profile.py for that.
 I use stacked cube analysis.
 The optimizer takes 12 iterations and stalls: